 Primary endpoint data were available for 3055 (99·9%) of the screen-detected participants.
 The mean duration of follow-up was 5.3 years.
-The improvements in cardiovascular risk factors (HbA1c and cholesterol concentrations and blood pressure) were slightly but significantly better in the intensive treatment group.
-The incidence of first cardiovascular event was 7.2% (13.5 per 1000 person-years) in the intensive treatment group and 8.5% (15.9 per 1000 person-years) in the routine care group (HR: 0.83, 95% CI 0.65–1.05), and of all-cause mortality 6.2% (11.6 per 1000 person-years) and 6·7% (12.5 per 1000 person-years; 0.91, 0.69–1.21), respectively.
+The improvements in cardiovascular risk factors (HbA1c and cholesterol concentrations and blood pressure) were slightly, but significantly, better in the intensive treatment group.
+The incidence of first cardiovascular event was 7.2% (13.5 per 1000 person-years) in the intensive treatment group and 8.5% (15.9 per 1000 person-years) in the routine care group (HR: 0.83, 95% CI: 0.65–1.05).
+All-cause mortality was 6.2% (11.6 per 1000 person-years) and 6·7% (12.5 per 1000 person-years; 0.91, 0.69–1.21).

 The ten-year follow-up of the ADDITION study is currently taking place, and results will soon be presented.